1940's Berlin; A German child climbs the rubble of a bombed out city looking

 infatuation with America, would often comment on America's

-It was realized that we needed to see other areas that have
+we realized the need to see other areas that have embraced